smithse/TTGO-Wiki/Advanced-display-configuration.md

-By modified screens.txt you can change the layout of the display content (if you are using the IDE, you can change the file in RX_FSK/data and use Tools > ESP Sketch Data Upload to update the file on the board; otherwise you can use [http://rdzsonde.local/edit.html?file=screens.txt](http://rdzsonde.local/edit.html?file=screens.txt))
+By modified screens.txt (on newer version, use screens1.txt, screens2.txt or screens3.txt) you can change the layout of the display content (if you are using the IDE, you can change the file in RX_FSK/data and use Tools > ESP Sketch Data Upload to update the file on the board; otherwise you can use [http://rdzsonde.local/edit.html?file=screens.txt](http://rdzsonde.local/edit.html?file=screens.txt))

 The file contains some self-description, but has a rather complex syntax.
 Maybe someday I will replace it with something nicer such as a JSON document... but not a priority right now.